ibraheemdev/go-chat/README.md

 messages.
 A `Client` has a buffered channel of outbound messages.
 One of the client's goroutines reads messages from this channel and writes the messages to the websocket.
-The other client goroutine reads messages from the websocket and sends them to the hub.
+The other client goroutine reads messages from the websocket and sends them to the room.

 ### Room